mthantko/mthantko/README.md

 - 👋 Hi, I’m @mthantko
 - 👀 I’m interested in java.
-- 🌱 I’m currently learning Java full stack.
+- 🌱 I’m currently learning Java.

 <!---
 mthantko/mthantko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.